Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 • General weakness.

-• Violation of the water-mineral balance: increase or decrease in urination.
+• Violation of water-mineral balance: increase or decrease in urination.

-• Pain in the right hypochondrium due to damage to the liver.
+• Pain in the right hypochondrium due to liver damage.

 • Inability to perceive reality.